Out of thought came the word

 BLACK WOMEN AND TINDER

-As a result of their downgraded status online, single black women who are online dating have to work harder and be more resilient than whites females in order to find appropriate matches within online dating apps — and this takes its toll upon them.
+But ‘Tinder’s initial position provided further illustration of the lack of support for black women online.
+As a result of the downgraded status of black single females on dating apps they have to work harder and be more resilient than whites females in order to find appropriate matches within online dating apps — and this takes its toll upon them.
 Their disappointments and disillusionments go some way toward explaining why they are the least prevalent demographic across online dating apps.
 After Yeboah’s experience, she went through phases of quitting and rejoining, until she finally quit altogether.
 “I don’t see any point,” she lamented.

 *ONLINE DATING FOR SINGLE BLACK WOMEN - ACCORDING TO GOOGLE SEARCH